 In addition to Medicare’s expansion, states are also allowing doctors to provide telehealth services to Medicaid beneficiaries.
 For example, New York will now cover telephone-based evaluations when an in-person visit is not medically recommended.
 Many other states are following suit.

 This expansion of telehealth services will allow older adults who are particularly vulnerable to COVID-19 to stay home and still get medical advice.
 If you need to see a medical provider during this health emergency, check to see whether they are employing telehealth services.
 To use telehealth services, you need to verbally consent and your doctor must document that consent in your medical record.
-For information from AARP on what you might expect during a virtual doctor’s visit, click here.
+For more information, see AARP’s guide on what you might expect during a virtual doctor’s visit.

 *This article is provided for persons interested in elder law issues in Virginia and across the United States.
 This article has been written by a practitioner in the field of elder law, but unless otherwise noted, the writer is not affiliated with ThompsonMcMullan, P.C.
 Nothing in the newsletter or the articles is, or is intended to be, legal advice or a substitute for legal advice.
 If you need legal advice of any kind, please consult an attorney with experience in that area of the law, whether in our firm, or otherwise.